-At the beginning of each semester, supervisors are required to attend a mandatory semester welcome meeting.
+Annually or as needed, supervisors are required to attend mandatory kickoff meetings to review clinical program policies and procedures.
 Meetings may take place throughout the semester and at the end of the semester as needed.
-Supervisors must also complete the Foundations of Co-Teaching training workshop prior to their first student observation.

 Responsibility for Supervision

 The university supervisor takes the lead in assuring that the teacher candidate is engaged in a supportive and effective learning experience, and that the teacher candidate is demonstrating necessary development towards proficiency in the ten Wisconsin Teacher Standards.
 The supervisor is directly responsible for the following: